timruffles/mobile-drag-drop/README.md

 _empty cells mean there is nothing special to take into account_

-**Further notices:**
+#### Polyfill requires dragenter listener

-*   If no `dragenter`-handler is registered the drag-operation is silently allowed.
-Browsers don't implement `dropzone`-attribute according to [caniuse](http://caniuse.com/#search=drag) so they allow it by default, which violates the spec.
+On desktop browsers if no `dragenter`-handler is registered the drag-operation is silently allowed.
+Browsers don't implement `dropzone`-attribute according to [caniuse](http://caniuse.com/#search=drag) which is why they allow it by default, which violates the spec.

 If a handler is set up it has to call `event.preventDefault()` to allow dropping.

 This is pretty bad for the polyfill since JS doesn't allow to check how many listeners were invoked when the event is dispatched, which forces the polyfill to rely on a listener being present calling `event.preventDefault()` to make it work.

+**Further notices:**

 *   FF:<a name="ff-quirk"></a> If `effectAllowed` or `dropEffect` is set in `dragstart` then `dragenter/dragover` also need to set it.
 *   When using a MS Surface tablet a drag-operation is initiated by touch and hold on a draggable.
 *   IE11 and Chrome scroll automatically when dragging close to a viewport edge.